dhruv457457/EduChain_Web-3-Project/README.md

-# 🚀 Cryptify: Revolutionizing Web3 Payments with Usernames & Trust-Based Transactions
+# 🚀 Cryptify: Revolutionizing Web3 Payments

 Cryptify is a next-gen Web3 payment platform that eliminates the need for long wallet addresses by introducing human-readable usernames for crypto transactions.
 Built on Linea L2 and powered by MetaMask SDK, Cryptify ensures secure, efficient, and user-friendly decentralized payments.